srbarton43/bridge-construction/README.md

 ```

 Where:
 - MODE          := [0,4] and represents interleaving mode
+    - 0 := random interleaving
+    - 1 := all cars head to hanover
+    - 2 := all cars head to norwich
+    - 3 := calls alternate in direction starting with heading to norwich
 - MAX_CARS      := max number of cars the bridge can hold
 - MAX_THREADS   := max number of threads that the program creates

 For seeing verbose output, build the project with `make debug`.